Alexisbol/ada-template-website/README.md

 market-driven also happen to be policy-sensitive, or not?
 </p>

-<p>In Fig.7, we want to locate sectors in a two-dimensional map: market exposure on one axis and Fed sensitivity on the other.</p>
+<p>In the figure, we want to locate sectors in a two-dimensional map: market exposure on one axis and Fed sensitivity on the other.</p>

 <div class="figure-block">
   <div id="fig07" style="width:100%; height:520px;"></div>